Counting on General Run-Length Grammars: Basic Concepts

 \subsection{Karp-Rabin signatures}

-Karp--Rabin \cite{KR87} fingerprinting assigns a {\em signature} $\kappa(S) = (\sum_{i=1}^{m} S[i] \cdot c^{i-1}) \mod \mu$ to the string $S[1 \dd m]$, where $c$ is a suitable integer and $\mu$ a prime number.
-Bille et al.~\cite{bille2014time} showed how to build, in $O(n\log n)$ randomized time, a Karp--Rabin signature having no collisions between substrings $S$ of $T[1\dd n]$.
+Karp--Rabin \cite{KR87} fingerprinting assigns a \fixx{function} ${k}(S) = (\sum_{i=1}^{m} S[i] \cdot c^{i-1}) \bmod \mu$ to the string $S[1 \dd m]$, where $c$ is a suitable integer and $\mu$ a prime number.
+Bille et al.~\cite{bille2014time} showed how to build, in $O(n\log n)$ expected time, a \fixx{{\em Karp--Rabin signature $\kappa(S)$} built from a pair of Karp--Rabin functions, which has} no collisions between substrings $S$ of $T[1\dd n]$.
 We always assume those kind of signatures in this paper.

-A useful well-known property is that we can compute the signatures of all the prefixes $S[\dd j] \sqsubseteq S$ in time $O(m)$, and then obtain any $\kappa(S[i\dd j])$ in constant time by using arithmetic operations.
+A well-known property is that we can compute the signatures of all the prefixes $S[\dd j] \sqsubseteq S$ in time $O(m)$, and then obtain any $\kappa(S[i\dd j])$ in constant time by using arithmetic operations.